 - Adam Westing: As seen in The Hangover and Mike Tyson Mysteries, Tyson enjoys poking fun at his own reputation.
 He even has a one-man Stand-Up Comedy tour where he tells stories about his old fame and generally has a laugh at his own Cloud Cuckoo Lander persona.

 - Practically anyone who mentions Muhammad Ali in a negative point of view.

 - Blood Knight: In his younger days he had an unusual obsession fighting others and enjoyed demolishing anyone who stood against him.
 His urge to fight extended to become his normal attitude being someone who cared nothing more than just to fight, even though it was less about having a good match on an equal playing field but moreso just getting the chance to just brawl whenever he wanted to.

 - Hair-Trigger Temper: He used to have horrible anger issues which would cause him to lash out at everyone he would come into contact with.
 Nowadays he's very calm and learned to control himself when it comes to his anger and not letting it boil up inside him anymore.

 - Heroic Build: Even at thirteen years old he was incredibly muscular and built for his age.
-His physique only improved with age to where he barely had a neck because his trapezius and upper back was so huge.
+His physique only improved with age to where in his prime, he barely had a neck because his trapezius and upper back was so huge.

 - I Am a Monster: Mike has been known to have accepted who he was as a person in the past, that being a very violent and aggressive individual.